cosmos/cosmos-sdk/docs/basics/query-lifecycle.md

 A [**query**](../building-modules/messages-and-queries.md#queries) is a request for information made by end-users of applications through an interface and processed by a full-node.
 Users can query information about the network, the application itself, and application state directly from the application's stores or modules.
 Note that queries are different from [transactions](../core/transactions.md) (view the lifecycle [here](./tx-lifecycle.md)), particularly in that they do not require consensus to be processed (as they do not trigger state-transitions); they can be fully handled by one full-node.

-For the purpose of explaining the query lifecycle, let's say `MyQuery` is requesting a list of delegations made by a certain delegator address in the application called `simapp`.
-As to be expected, the [`staking`](../../x/staking/spec/README.md) module handles this query.
+For the purpose of explaining the query lifecycle, let's say the query, `MyQuery`, is requesting a list of delegations made by a certain delegator address in the application called `simapp`.
+As is to be expected, the [`staking`](../../x/staking/spec/README.md) module handles this query.
 But first, there are a few ways `MyQuery` can be created by users.

 ### CLI